Police: Two dead of gunshot wounds in Killeen

-Two people are dead after police discovered their bodies Friday at separate residences in Killeen, police said.
+Two people are dead after a shooting incident in Killeen.
+Police discovered their bodies Friday at separate locations in the city, according to information provided by the Killeen Police Department.

-Killeen police discovered the woman unconscious in the 5800 block of Redstone Drive.
-The woman was deceased with a gunshot wound, police said.
+Police officers, initially responding to a call around 12:16 p.m. about an armed man in the 2600 block of Brook Hollow Circle, discovered a deceased man, dead from an self-inflicted gunshot wound.
+The man, Robert E. Whitaker III, 29, was pronounced dead at the scene by Justice of the Peace Gregory Johnson.

-Police had also responded to a residence in the 2600 block of Brook Hollow Circle in response to a call of a suspicious male.
-They found a man with an apparent self-inflicted gunshot wound.
-Police said he was also deceased.
+While officers were on the scene, they received information regarding an unconscious woman in the 5800 block of Redstone Drive.
+When police arrived, they found a deceased woman, who had died from a gunshot wound.
+The woman, Neosha A. Johnson, 25, was also pronounced dead at the scene by Gregory Johnson.

 (0) comments